nad2040/cs631apue-notes/week08.md

 - It allows you to pass any arbitrary shell code to the /bin/sh interpreter.
   This arbitrary code could be set to anything and it won't be checked, so you could remove all your files.

+---

+Is directory creation atomic in POSIX

+Some system daemons use pid files to assume whether they are running.

+For temporary files, use a temp directory and then put files in there.
+Recommend against temporary files.

+pub-sub (publication and subscription)
+- producer-consumer

+Networking
+Socket
+Async I/O
+Queueing
+Distribution
+Load Balancing

+If you happen to be the sysadmin for a school for cs students, you need to clean up your IPC.

+By logical design we probably just want to reuse semaphore then we will remove it.

+2001-2006 Stevens sysadmin. we had a CS pubnix.

+been 4-5 years since the last pubnix.

+We used to have a HPC with 65 machines...

+Shared memory persists across muliple process lifetimes.

+msg struct data field max isn't 512.
+MSGMAX is the system limit for the body.

+The high priority can break if you aren't busy looping.

+Why does init not log to dmesg?
+- dmesg is the kernel buffer.
+- syslog can be used to send logs to dmesg buffer but since init is a shell script runner, those things don't really go to kernel buffer.
+- systemd is a different beast. it is different from rc and init.

+Diff between reentrant, thread-safe, async-signal-safe?
+`man 7`
+- async-signal-safe - safe to resume wherever they are.
+- thread-safe - coordinate between threads using concurrency primitives.

+Why does SIGWINCH exist if there isn't even a window manager?
+- it was added in BSD 4.3 about 1986.
+X window system was created around 84/85.
+  Diff UNIX versions may or may not come with a window manager.

+Are message queues full-duplex?
+- This concept doesn't really apply.

+Since the pipe is shell-specific, it can be implemented in any way.

+Async network communication coming up!

+What is __DARWIN_UNIX03 for?
+- on macOS, `union semun` is defined.

+System V said the IPC should be OS-specific.

+How does shmdemo work?
+kernel details...

+don't choose popen because you can easily hijack environment variables.

+One way to avoid popenve is to use posix_spawn.

+shquote will format the strings to make it safe for your shell

+linux really only uses posix ipc nowadays.

+can be observed using lsof and lsipc.